flash-oss/allserver/README.md

 ## FAQ

-### What happens if a procedure does not exist?
+### What happens if I call a procedure which does not exist?

-You'll get protocol-level "not found" error reply with `success,code,message` JSON in it.
+You'll get protocol-level "not found" error - thrown exception (with `success,code,message` JSON in it if possible).
+This is considered a programmer error, thus must throw.

 ```json
 {